baleada/docs/src/prose/logic/classes/Listenable.md

 The original code is written specifically to work with [Vue](https://v3.vuejs.org), but this example has been simplified to plain JavaScript, and heavily commented.

+[Here's a REPL](https://repl.it/@AlexVipond/Baleada-Logic-Listenable-gesture-workflow#index.html) where you can tinker with similar code.

 :::
 ```js
 import { Listenable } from '@baleada/logic'